vinceimbat/vinceimbat/content/henry david thoreau.md

 ---
 # Why was Thoreau so in love with Nature?

-The reason why thoreau thought much about Nature is because he has transcended himself.
+The reason why Thoreau thought much about Nature is because he has transcended himself.
 It is difficult for me to think about other things aside from my needs because I haven't self-actualized enough.

-The more I can self-actualize, the easier it is for me to appreciate nature - beauty and excellence - which is my core strength anyways.
+The more I can self-actualize, the easier it is for me to appreciate nature—beauty and excellence—which is my core strength anyways.

 # Why did Thoreau write lengthy narratives of his walks?